Klon Centaur: Klon KTR

+Beginning in 2008, Finnegan began designing a new version of the Centaur for mass production, the Klon KTR.
+The process was slow, with his goal being to create a more straightforward design that could be built by a contracted manufacturing firm and would be easy to repair, among other considerations, while preserving the Centaur sound.
+The only new feature the KTR included was a buffered or true bypass switch, which was designed for Finnegan by his friend and fellow boutique pedal maker Paul Cochrane, inventor of the Timmy overdrive.
+The Klon KTR, released in 2014, sold for $269.
+It bears the text: "Kindly remember: The ridiculous hype that offends so many is not of my making."

 Legacy

+With the release of the Centaur, Finnegan established himself as one of the best-known independent, or "boutique", pedal builders that emerged in the 1990s, alongside others like Fulltone, Z.Vex, Way Huge, and Analog Man.

 The Klon Centaur has been used by guitarists including Jeff Beck, John Mayer, Joe Perry (of Aerosmith), Nels Cline (of Wilco), Matt Schofield and Ed O'Brien (of Radiohead).
 Finnegan said the pedal attracted a variety of guitarists, including baby boomers, younger indie rock musicians and experimental musicians.
 Guitar World praised the clear, uncolored tone of the boosted signal.

-As of 2019, used Centaurs sold for between $1,900 and $2,500 USD.
-As of 2024, they sold for up to $20,000 USD.
+In 2019, used Centaurs sold for between $1,900 and $2,500 USD.
+By 2021, the average price had risen to around $4,000.
+Prices reached $20,000 USD by 2024.
 According to Guitar.com, which named the Centaur one of the greatest effect pedals, "The Klon Centaur is either the greatest, most useful overdrive ever made, or the worst example of guitarists losing all sense of perspective about how much good tone should cost."

-In early 2023, Josh Scott, the owner of JHS Pedals, published a YouTube video comparing the Centaur against the DigiTech Bad Monkey Tube Overdrive, a discontinued pedal released in 2004.
+In 2021, Josh Scott of JHS Pedals mocked the Centaur's escalating value by listing his Centaur—the first ever sold—on the online marketplace Reverb.com for $500,000 and promising to hand-deliver it free "anywhere on Earth".
+In early 2023, Scott published a YouTube video comparing the Centaur against the DigiTech Bad Monkey Tube Overdrive, a discontinued pedal released in 2004.
 The video demonstrated no discernible difference in sound.
-On the online marketplace Reverb.com, listings for Bad Monkey pedals rose as high as $11,000, up from an average of $50 in January 2023.
+Online listings for Bad Monkey pedals rose as high as $11,000, up from an average of $50 in January 2023.
 Responding to complaints that he had driven the price up, Scott wrote in a statement: "I would like to remind you you had 19 years to buy one, but you never cared ...
 Learn to listen with your ears and not trends, and you will be a much happier guitarist."